aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/delimiterequationnode/_index.md

 ### getEquationType() {#getEquationType--}

+<b>@deprecated.</b> Please use the 'equationType' property instead.
 Get the equation type of the current node

 ```javascript
 getEquationType() : EquationNodeType;